situn010/Payment-Clearing-Analytics/README.md

 **Outcome :-** Built a Gradient Boosting forecasting model (R² = 0.977) to predict the post-implementation impact of corrective measures such as mandate validation APIs, automated mandate refresh workflows, and proactive data quality monitoring.
 The model forecasted that the transaction failure rate would decline from 3.17% to 1.63%, with an optimized scenario reducing failures further to 0.90%.
 After implementing the recommended solutions, the bank achieved the predicted reduction in failures and successfully met the NPCI 99% transaction success SLA target.

 ## Business Problem

-The Gazoria Nagrik Bank consistently failed to meet the NPCI 99% transaction success-rate SLA between FY2021-22 and FY2025-26, recording an average failure rate of ~3.00%, nearly 3× above the allowed 1% limit.
+**The Gazoria Nagrik Bank****** consistently failed to meet the NPCI 99% transaction success-rate SLA between FY2021-22 and FY2025-26, recording an average failure rate of ~3.00%, nearly 3× above the allowed 1% limit.
 The worst case occurred in Mar FY2022-23, when failures peaked at 14.88%.
 These failures caused delayed welfare payments for beneficiaries, increased return-processing and reconciliation costs, and exposed the bank to regulatory risk and possible NPCI penalties.
 Since the bank lacked an analytics framework to identify failure patterns and root causes, **the project aimed to diagnose the issue and recommend data-driven solutions to achieve the 99% SLA target**.

+## Dataset Structure and ERD(Entity Relationship Diagram)

 ## Methodology